 For demonstration only using average rates.
 Units could vary Β±30% as would seasons, for 60% more value/time (cheaper, e.g. pods during winter) or 60% less value/time (more expensive, e.g. studios during summer).

 Operating costs and contributions / charges are outside the scope of the model.
-Some operators may have chefs and dedicated staff, including contingency fund contributions, whilst others may not.
+Some operators may have chefs and dedicated staff, include contingency fund contributions, yet others may not.

 This enables part-time use of a property (e.g. for digital nomads and those only wishing to stay for a limited time each year) as a co-owner, or as gradual acquisition towards dedicated ownership, and so may be combined with dedicated units owned outright.

-Any use booked is not free of costs, as the property will have its running costs, to be shared by the members whom have booked, thus acquired use time is at-cost paid as a member fee.
+Any use booked is not free of costs, as the property will have its running costs, to be shared by the members whom have booked, thus fractional (and dedicated) members use time is at-cost paid as a member contribution.
 (Generally a fixed fee for used time, however specifics may vary from a fixed advance fee defined in an annual budget, to having end-of-year adjustments.)
-This fee includes contributions to a maintenance fund.
+This fee includes contributions to a maintenance fund so eliminating unplanned unfortunate surprises for members.

 The effects of the relative size and split in the two core classes are significant.
 The investor allocation defines the member flexibility and must therefore represent at least the off-season capacity value.